 Students admitted to RRC must demonstrate Hebrew proficiency equivalent to one year of college-level Hebrew study.
-This is determined by a placement exam administered in conjunction with the admissions interview.
+This is determined by a placement exam administered in conjunction with your admissions interview.

 Hebrew and the Reconstructionist Rabbinate